kacperwyczawski/sigma-cars/README.md

 ## 🚀 How to use

 - After running the application, open `http://localhost` in your preferred web browser.
+- There is default admin account with email: `admin@sigma.cars` and password: `admin`.

 #### 💭 Optional